-NMR spectra.
-NMR spectroscopy was extensively used to investigate diamagnetic polynuclear species, among which Werner's hexols[22] and Group 13 complexes.[11,12,14] A freshly prepared solution of $1^{4\text{-Py}}$ .
-EtOH in $C_6D_6$ affords a very rich and well-resolved H NMR spectrum (Figures 3 and S2-S8).
+NMR spectroscopy was extensively used to investigate diamagnetic polynuclear species, among which Werner's hexols[22] and Group 13 complexes.[11,12,14] A freshly prepared solution of 14- Py·EtOH in C6D6 affords a very rich and well-resolved H NMR spectrum (Figure 3 and Figures S2-S8).
 We first focus on the aromatic region, which contains characteristic multiplets of the 4-pyridyl substituents on the tripodal ligands (Figure 3a).
-By comparison with the spectrum of the $H_3L^{4\text{-Py}}$ proligand alone, [52] the signal at 8.54 ppm is attributed to the alpha protons and is mirrored by a minor peak with similar structure at 8.49 ppm, whose integrated intensity amounts to ca. 1/3 of that of the main peak (the total area of these two signals was calibrated to 4H).
+By comparison with the spectrum of the $H_3L^{4-Py}$ proligand alone,[52] the signal at 8.54 ppm is attributed to the alpha protons and is mirrored by a minor peak with similar structure at 8.49 ppm, whose integrated intensity amounts to ca. 1/3 of that of the main peak (the total area of these two signals was calibrated to 4H).
 A similar pattern is visible in the chemical shift region of beta protons, with a main peak at 7.44 ppm and a minor peak at 7.33 ppm (~3:1 ratio, 4H overall).
-Other barely visible peaks of similar shape are present in the aromatic region (8.43 and 7.21 ppm), with integrated intensity that however does not exceed a few percent of the dominant signals (see also Figure S8c).
-Thus, two inequivalent 4-pyridyl groups are present in solution in a ~3:1 ratio, along with traces of a third distinct 4-pyridyl residue (neglected in the following).
+Other barely visible peaks of similar shape are present in the aromatic region (8.43 and 7.21 ppm), with integrated intensity that however does not

 Figure 3.
-H NMR spectrum of 14-Py·EtOH (400.13 MHz, C6D6, 298 K), with the assignment of the peaks to ppp and pps isomers. \ = satellite peaks of solvent signal at 7.16 ppm, $\circ$ = α-H and β-H peaks of pss isomer (tentative), \\ traces of free Hdpm (tBu).
+H NMR spectrum of 1+Py EtOH (400.13 MHz, $C_6D_6$ , 298 K), with the assignment of the peaks to ppp and pps isomers. \=satellite peaks of solvent signal at 7.16 ppm, $\bigcirc = \alpha$ -H and $\beta$ -H peaks of pss isomer (tentative), \\ traces of free Hdpm (tBu).